When can I feed my baby eggs? Do babies have to wait to eat eggs to avoid an allergy?

 You may use the following as a leavening agent to replace eggs in any baked good recipe:

-1 teaspoon baking powder, 1 tablespoon water, and 1 tablespoon vinegar (add vinegar separately at the end for rising)
+- 1 teaspoon baking powder, 1 tablespoon water, and 1 tablespoon vinegar (add vinegar separately at the end for rising)

 You may substitute the following as binders in a baked good recipe